Scioto County assistance programs.

 Those individuals or families who eminent homelessness need to bring an eviction notice or utility service disconnect notice to the shelter, and they may be able to help with grants or funds.

-For more information about the Scioto County Homeless Shelter and the rent programs offered call 353-4085.
+For more information about the Scioto County Homeless Shelter and the rent programs offered, or to apply, call 353-4085.

 Employment assistance and job training